petermatts/petermatts/Repos.md

 - **Car Consumer Notes**
   - A redo of the CarStats repo above
   - Should implement a better methodology of dataset creation - webscraping is inefficient/unreliable overtime with website changes, manual dataset curation is too tedious.
+- **Latex Auto Rename/Close Tag**
+  - Like the auto close/auto rename tag VSCode extensions for HTML and XML, but for the `\begin{}` and `\end{}` sequences in Latex
+  - Should be as easy as forking one of the existing extensions and altering it towards latex